How to Silence an Aquarium Air Pump with Some Duct Tape and a Jar?

 Why This Method is Safe

-Silencing your aquarium air pump using duct tape and a jar is not only a practical solution for reducing noise and vibrations but also safeOpens in a new tab. when done correctly.
+Silencing your aquarium air pump using duct tape and a jar is not only a practical solution for reducing noise and vibrations but also safe when done correctly.
 Ensuring the presence of a breather hole is crucial for maintaining proper air exchange and preventing overheating.
 As a fellow fish/shrimp keeper, I tested this method for overheating concerns over a week, and the temperature remained stable.

 The Science Behind This Method